Tony Marston's Blog About software development, PHP and OOP

 As far as I am concerned all the necessary design patterns have been built into my framework.
 I started off by using the 3-Tier Architecture, but because I ended up by splitting the presentation layer into two separate components a colleague pointed out that this was also an implementation of the MVC design pattern.
 This resulted in a four-part structure which is shown in Aren't the MVC and 3-Tier architectures the same thing?
 The four components are as follows:

-4. I don't need to waste time in building each table class from scratch
+7. I don't need to waste time in building each table class (Model) by hand

 If a table's structure ever changes all that needs to be done is to repeat the import and export process which will cause the structure file to be recreated.
-The class file will not be overwritten as it may have been modified to include code in customisable methods.
+The class file will not be overwritten as it may have been modified to include code in customisable "hook" methods.
+The customisable methods will need to be changed manually, but only if these mention any of the changed columns.

-Because all the data, both incoming and outgoing, is held in an array of variables called $fieldarray, which is defined in the abstract table class, I don't have to spend time in defining a separate variable for each column.
+Because all the data, both incoming and outgoing, is held in an array of variables called $fieldarray, which is defined in the abstract table class, I don't have to spend time in defining a separate variable for each column, nor do I have to build a separate getter and setter for each column.

-The validation requirements for each column in a table are defined in the $fieldspec array which is made available in the <table>.dict.inc file which is exported from the Data Dictionary.
+The primary validation requirements for each column in a table are defined in the $fieldspec array which is made available in the <table>.dict.inc file which is exported from the Data Dictionary.
 All user input comes in as an associative array, such as $_POST, where the column values are keyed by the column name.
-The abstract table class then uses standard code to verify that each of the values in the data array matches that column's specifications in the specifications array.
+The abstract table class then uses a standard validation class to verify that each of the values in the data array matches that column's specifications in the specifications array.

 This topic is discussed further in How NOT to validate data.

-7. I don't need to waste time in writing code to perform standard SQL queries
+13. I don't need to waste time writing code for associations and aggregations

-10. I don't need to waste time designing and building HTML documents for each web page
+17. I don't need to waste time designing and building HTML Views for each web page

 All the following areas in a web page are automatically supplied by and handled by the framework: